**Updated February 2020

 Since literacy (ability to read and write) necessities and math necessities have not changed since I graduated in 1974 the most likely reason for the drop is a change in testing.

-Therefore, the problem seems to not be with the children but rather with the adults inability to decide on what is necessary for the children to know and therefore be taught at each grade level as well as measuring methods and terminology.
+The problem seems to not be with the children but rather with the adults inability to decide on what is necessary for the children to know and therefore be taught at each grade level as well as measuring methods and terminology.
+This absolutely unnecessary inability of adults produces much frustration with many students and undoubtedly contributes to the increasing behavioral problems in the school system.

 Since the rates indicate only 30% of 3rd graders are literate, does that mean 70% of 3rd graders are retained in 3rd grade.
 If not, what is the point of the proficiency rating?
 But then maybe the ratings are more about the ability of the adults to teach rather than the ability of the children to learn.
 Here I use the phrase ability of the adults to teach not just in reference to the classroom teacher but also to local, state and Federal level staff/administrators, and politicians, etc.